qbicsoftware/spark-benchmark/README.rst

 spark-service
 =============
-spark-service provides a containerized solution for a quick setup of an Apache Spark infrastructure.
+spark-service provides a docker based containerized solution for a quick setup of an Apache Spark infrastructure.
 It is designed to faciliate benchmarking and interoperability with `scark-cli <https://github.com/qbicsoftware/scark-cli>`_.

 .. image:: images/spark-service_gif.gif